tanviarora23/vsdbbcud4f/README.md

- 3.Electric VLSI Design System (for layout and post-layout simulation purpose)
+ ## Electric VLSI Design System (for layout and post-layout simulation purpose)

    In linux: